seriousprofile/seriousprofile/README.md

 # 🩷 hey, i'm nando!

-🎓 i'm a computer science student in my third year and i'm currently working on java and dsa + machine learning and algorithms!
+🎓 i'm a computer science student in my third year and i'm currently working on mastering java and dsa + machine learning and algorithms!

 ## 🚀 skills
 - java